PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ### Native commands should respect $ErrorActionPreference

-Native commands should respect $ErrorActionPreference and not need $PSNativeCommandErrorAction.
+Native commands should use the $ErrorActionPreference setting and not need $PSNativeCommandErrorAction.
 This could be released as an experimental feature.

 ### Extending $PSNativeCommandErrorAction